Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_hybrid_tables/getting_started_with_hybrid_tables.md

 SET order_status = 'COMPLETED'
 WHERE order_id = $MIN_ORDER_ID;
 ```
-Update statement should run successfully.
+the update statement should run successfully.

 Open "Hybrid Table - QuickStart" worksheet and run a commit statement to commit the open transaction.